LDA Cost Rental

 • Your net household income is below €66,000 per annum for Dublin and €59,000 for elsewhere in the country.
 Applicants will have to prove how they have calculated their net household income.

-• You are not in receipt of any social housing supports (including Rent Supplement or HAP)
+• You are not in receipt of any social housing supports (including Rent Supplement or HAP).

-• You do not own a property
+• You do not own a property in Ireland or elsewhere.

 • Your household size matches the size of the property advertised (All members of the household must be living in Ireland at time of applying.